Why APK Safety Matters

 Frequently Asked Questions

-Sideloading is a legitimate Android feature, but it shifts the responsibility of security verification to the user.
+Sideloading is a legitimate Android feature, but it shifts the responsibility for security checks to you.
 Only install APKs from sources you have personally verified.

-You can upload APK files to VirusTotal for scanning.
-However, no tool provides a 100% guarantee.
-Source verification is always the most important step.
+You can upload APK files to VirusTotal for scanning, but no tool offers a 100% guarantee.
+Verifying the source is always the most important step.